troylabs/DEMO-Quest/README.md

 ## Core Features
-* Bingo Card Generator
+**1. Bingo Card Generator**

-** Unique randomized card per attendee (5x5 or smaller).
+   Unique randomized card per attendee (5x5 or smaller).

-** Squares feature booth name + question prompt.
+   Squares feature booth name + question prompt.

-* 2. Fun Fact Submission
+**2. Fun Fact Submission**

-** Tap a square → see question → submit an answer.
+   Tap a square → see question → submit an answer.

-** Answers stored in DB, some reviewed for raffle eligibility.
+   Answers stored in DB, some reviewed for raffle eligibility.

-* 3. Leaderboard
+**3. Leaderboard**

-** Each square = 1 point.
+   Each square = 1 point.

-** Live points-based leaderboard visible to all.
+   Live points-based leaderboard visible to all.

-* 4. Raffle System
+**4. Raffle System**

-** Top point-earners entered into a raffle.
+   Top point-earners entered into a raffle.

-** Bonus entries for completing a bingo (row, col, diagonal).
+   Bonus entries for completing a bingo (row, col, diagonal).